vicmoh/DiningPhilosophers/README.txt

 * if program file is not formated based on "alphbet space numbers" or any empty line, it may crash
 * my ouput is 4 decimal places so, the answer should be around more less the same.
 * program may crash if file is not the right extension, i tested on txt, so txt data file should work
-* if you input the wrong file or file that doesnt exist it may crash or give
+* if you input the wrong file or file that doesnt exist it may crash or give 0.00 value ouput so please make sure you run the program correctly :)

 ---------------------<<< REFERENCE >>>---------------------
 * I use linklist API that I created from the CIS*2750 course